xxerror500xx/Boilerplate-js-project/Readme.md

-A bootstrap starter for a simple JS testing suite.
+A Starter Pack for a simple JS testing suite.
   - Webpack
+  - Lodash
   - Jasmine
   - WebdriverIO